ministryofjustice/security-guidance/docs/secure-email-transfer-guide.md

 -   A CJSM mailbox \(webmail\) hosts a mailbox on behalf of the user.
 A user accesses the mailbox using either a standard internet browser, or a POP3 email client.
 -   A CJSM server connection \(SMTP\) is deployed to act as an encryption proxy for any email traffic containing a destination address ending in `cjsm.net`.
 All CJSM servers require a certificate to be installed.
 The certificate is issued by Egress.
 Session keys are established for each transaction.

-All MoJ users can send or receive over CJSM by adding `.CJSM.net` to the end of their MoJ email address.
+All users can send or receive over CJSM by adding `.CJSM.net` to the end of their email address.

-CJSM **shall** only be used to share information up to and including **Official-Sensitive**.
+CJSM only be used to share information up to and including .

-CJSM **shall not** be used with multi-client mail relay services such as Mailgun, Mailchimp, or AWS SES.
+CJSM be used with multi-client mail relay services such as Mailgun, Mailchimp, or AWS SES.

-For further guidance contact the CJSM Helpdesk via [Security team](mailto:security@justice.gov.uk).
+For further guidance contact the .
 Alternatively, further information is available at: [https://www.cjsm.justice.gov.uk/training/index.html](https://www.cjsm.justice.gov.uk/training/index.html).

 ## External emails

 Ensure that all outgoing emails are automatically appended with a disclaimer.

-If you are exchanging email with an outside organisation with which the **shall not** could be bound contractually, the following text must be appended:
+If you are exchanging email with an outside organisation with which the could be bound contractually, the following text must be appended:

 > I am not authorised to bind the Ministry of Justice contractually, nor to make representations or other statements which may bind the Ministry of Justice in any way via electronic means.

 ## Auto-forward

-Ensure that auto-forwarding is used responsibly, and in line with the MoJ's [Information Classification Handling and Security Guide](information-classification-handling-and-security-guide.md).
+Ensure that auto-forwarding is used responsibly, and in line with the 's [Information Classification Handling and Security Guide](information-classification-handling-and-security-guide.md).
 In particular:

 -   Disable auto-forward to external domains.
-If auto-forwarding to an external domain is required, it **should** be controlled by creating custom Role Based Access Control \(RBAC\) roles.
+If auto-forwarding to an external domain is required, it be controlled by creating custom Role Based Access Control \(RBAC\) roles.
--   Advise users to only forward emails from an MoJ email address to an email address that provides the same or higher security standards.
+-   Advise users to only forward emails from an email address to an email address that provides the same or higher security standards.
--   Do not provide auto-forward capability when any MoJ standard, policy, or guidance states that additional controls or protection **shall** be implemented before sending an email.
+-   Do not provide auto-forward capability when any standard, policy, or guidance states that additional controls or protection be implemented before sending an email.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).